naifalanzi910-dotcom/MANDR-1TX-16RX-Radar/README.md

-# FMCW 1TX/16RX FMCW Radar Project
+# MANDR 1TX/16RX FMCW Radar Project

 This repository contains a MATLAB-based FMCW radar simulation and processing project using a **1TX/16RX** antenna configuration.
 The project simulates complex FMCW beat signals across a 16-channel receive array and processes the received radar data using range-Doppler processing, CFAR detection, MUSIC angle estimation, and EKF-based target tracking.